aeharding/capacitor-reader/README.md

 # capacitor-reader

-Opens a simplified in app browser, prioritizing readability
+Opens a simplified in app browser, prioritizing readability.

+If you're looking for additional functionality, this plugin is not for you. ;)

 ## Install